 I grew up in northern Indiana on a small farm where I learned the value of hard work and patience.
-I moved to the bay area in the early 1990s and love the climate, people, food, and the sense of entrepreneurial adventure which is so common here.
-I’m a big fan of movies (from old classics to new releases), keeping fit, hiking in the local woods with my dog, and road trips.
+I moved to the bay area in the early 1990s and love the climate, people, food, and the sense of entrepreneurial adventure which makes it world famous.
+I’m a big fan of movies (from old classics to new releases), oil painting, keeping fit, and road trips.

 I hold a Ph.D. in mechanical engineering design from Stanford University (1997), a MS in mechanical engineering from the University of Minnesota (1991), and BS degrees in economics and engineering from Rose-Hulman.
-I have taught control systems at Santa Clara University and Robotics at San Jose State University.
+I taught control systems at Santa Clara University and Robotics at San Jose State University.

 I’m always interested in business opportunities as well as helping people succeed.
 Currently, I split time between Seattle and Palo Alto and working on a number of projects including my foundation which focuses on free speech and promoting truth.
 You can email me at abconru AT yahoo.com.